Serving Victims of Weight Loss Surgical Errors in Stamford, Danbury, Bridgeport, Shelton and all of Connecticut

 The hospitals that perform bariatric procedures in Connecticut include:

 - Danbury Hospital

 - Norwalk Hospital

 Contact Connecticut’s Bariatric Surgical Error Attorneys Today

 If you suffer from a serious complication following any type of bariatric surgical procedure, it is to your benefit to consult with a medical malpractice attorney experienced in this highly-specialized area of legal practice.
 Depending on the facts and circumstances of your unique and specific situation, you may have a viable medical malpractice claim; and you may be eligible for compensation.

-If you feel confident or unsure that inadequate medical or surgical care before, during, or after your weight loss surgical procedure caused your injuries – seek help from the Connecticut medical malpractice lawyers at Berkowitz and Hanna LLC.
+If you feel confident or unsure that inadequate medical or surgical care before, during, or after your weight loss surgical procedure caused your injuries – seek help from the Connecticut medical malpractice lawyers of our firm today.

 To schedule a case evaluation with a qualified and committed medical malpractice attorney in Connecticut, call us today at (203) 487-5725 or send us a message via our online form.